BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Horse: 20 points

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **The Palantir** `ACTIVE` - Once per game, you may automatically win the Priority roll.
+- **The Palantir** `ACTIVE`

+Once per game, you may automatically win the Priority roll.
 Must be declared before any dice are rolled in the Priority roll.

-- **Voice of Curunir** `ACTIVE` - Saruman's Stand Fast!
+- **Voice of Curunir** `ACTIVE`

+Saruman's Stand Fast!
 Range is 12", and affects Hero models.

-- **Saruman's Deceit** `PASSIVE` - Saruman can choose a single enemy Hero at the beginning of the game.
+- **Saruman's Deceit** `PASSIVE`

+Saruman can choose a single enemy Hero at the beginning of the game.
 That Hero will suffer a -1 penalty to any Resist tests they make against Saruman's magical powers cast upon them.
 However, a natural 6 will still count as a 6.

 </div>